yeonvvx/tori/README.md

 ## About

-Seanime is a **media server** with a **web interface** and **desktop app** for managing your local library, streaming anime and reading manga.
+Tori is a **media server** with a **web interface** and **desktop app** for managing your local library, streaming anime and reading manga.

 > [!IMPORTANT]
->Seanime does not provide, host, or distribute any media content.
+>Tori does not provide, host, or distribute any media content.
 Users are responsible for obtaining media through legal means and complying with their local laws.
-Extensions listed on the app are unaffiliated with Seanime and may be removed if they violated copyright laws. </strong>
+Extensions listed on the app are unaffiliated with Tori and may be removed if they violated copyright laws. </strong>

 ## Features

 - **Cross-platform**: Web interface and desktop app for Windows, Linux, and macOS, companion and mobile server apps for iOS and Android
-- **Seanime Denshi**: Desktop client with built-in libmpv-based video player (support for SSA/ASS subtitles, shaders, and more)
+- **Tori Denshi**: Desktop client with built-in libmpv-based video player (support for SSA/ASS subtitles, shaders, and more)
-- **Seanime Tenji**: Companion app for iOS and Android to browse your library, manage your AniList, stream content, and enjoy offline access.
-Connect to your existing Seanime server or host your own directly on your mobile device with the Mobile Server app
+- **Tori Tenji**: Companion app for iOS and Android to browse your library, manage your AniList, stream content, and enjoy offline access.
+Connect to your existing Tori server or host your own directly on your mobile device with the Mobile Server app
 - **AniList Integration**: Browse and manage your lists, discover anime and manga
 - **Custom Sources**: Support for adding non-AniList anime and manga series
 - **Library Management**: Fast and smart scanning of local files without strict naming conventions or folder structures